primary research is in the area of algebraic topology, specifically

 over Operads, with Michael Batanin, being written up.

-- Bousfield Localization without Left Properness, final revisions stage.
+- Bousfield Localization without Left Properness, being written up.

 being written up.